On this page

 The SIP acts as a liaison between the SIP provider, school staff and students.

-The Education School Checklist includes the activities that promote and assist the coordination of the SIP.
+The Education School Checklist (Word 85KB) includes the activities that promote and assist the coordination of the SIP.

 In South Australia, adolescent vaccination is delivered in high school based programs.